MUSHROOM WORLD

 Boletes

-Boletes are a type of mushroom characterized by a fleshy, typically convex cap and a porous or spongy underside instead of gills.
-They are often found in forested areas and can range in color from brown to red to blue.
+Boletes are a type of mushroom characterized by a fleshy, typically convex cap and almost always a porous or spongy underside instead of gills, although there are some boletes with gills.
+They are often found in forested areas and can range in colour from brown to red to blue.

 Morchella